 If you’re a regular reader of the CandyStore.com blog then you know that we’re not ones to shy away from creating a cool candy buffet.
 As far as requests go, though, this was definitely a first for us.
 It took a lot of creativity, a lot of hard work and more than a little help to put this spread together, but in the end we think we were able to put together a John Deere Candy Buffet that would make the Green and Yellow proud.
 Check it out.

-As you might guess, it wasn’t hard to pick out the colors for this particular candy buffet.
+As you might guess, it wasn’t hard to pick out the colors of this particular candy buffet candy.
 And it just so happened that we had plenty of green and yellow candy on hand.

 We filled various mason jars with green and yellow M&Ms to give the buffet that good old country feel.